astnai/phrases-generator/README.md

-# quotes generator
+# Phrases generator

-this project generates inspirational quotes from silicon valley entrepreneurs using ai.
+this DEMO generates inspirational quotes from silicon valley entrepreneurs using ai.

 #### setup